Tauranga Ratepayers' Alliance protest starts walk to council - NZ Herald

+The Tauranga City Council meeting has begun with chants and horns from protesters clearly heard from inside the council chambers.

-The Tauranga Ratepayers' Alliance is braving the wet weather and hosting a protest against rates rises today - the same day Tauranga City Council is adopting the Long-term Plan 2021-2031.
+The Tauranga Ratepayers' Alliance has hosted a protest against rates rises today - the same day Tauranga City Council is adopting the Long-term Plan 2021-2031.

 The alliance had responded to "a lot of demand" from concerned residents and organised the "ratepayers rise up" protest - a march to the council building from The Strand carpark.